esatbayhan/fitness-survey-app/README.md

 - [Report of project](./doc/report.pdf)
 - [Presentation of project](./doc/presentation.pdf)

+## Archived

+This project has been archived.
+No further security audits will be conducted.
+Related cloud services have been shut down and will no longer function.
+Any API keys will no longer work.

 ## How to interact with the database?
 - Instantiate `XyzRepository` (replace Xyz with the Entity name)
 - Call one of the public methods